Level sensitive always blocks are executed even when nothing has changed

 I reworded it

 always @ (x) y = x & z;

 "This will recompute y when there is even a potential for change in x or a change in z, that is when the flops computing x or z evaluate (which is what Design Compiler will synthesize.)
 A compliant simulator would only calculate y if x changes.
 Use verilog-mode's /*AS*/ or Verilog 2001's always @* to reduce missing activity items.
 Avoid putting $displays in combo blocks, as they may print multiple times when not desired, even on compliant simulators as event ordering is not specified."

 The (mis-)functionality itself is core to how code scheduling works and won't be changed until there's a fundamental rewrite, probably Verilator 4.
 That will decrease performance when it does work, though.

-Updated by Byron Bradley about 3 years ago
+#2 Updated by Byron Bradley over 3 years ago

 Thanks Wilson.
 I wasn't expecting a change for Verilator 3 (I'd already looked at how V3Active works), but I thought I'd report the difference since it took me a while to track it down.